st-korn/KornToDoList/README.md

     Cookies: User-Language : string
     IN: uuid : string

-* First remove all expired links from the `SetPasswordLinks` table.
 * Then find uuid parameter in `SetPasswordLinks` table.
 * If not found - returns html-page with errors and "Return" button.
 * If found -returns html-page with two input boxes for new password.